-Access was started in the early 1960’s by Mr Graham Pearce, an industrial chemist who had traded chemistry for the ‘good life’ running a small market garden in Crick, Northamptonshire.
-To try and get a better price for his strawberries, he designed an innovative glass and steel cold frame with sliding glass sides for easy access – hence our name Access.
+Access was started in the late 1950’s by Mr Graham Pearce, an industrial chemist who had traded chemistry for the ‘good life’ running a small market garden in Crick, Northamptonshire.
+To try and get a better price for his strawberries, he designed an innovative glass and steel cold frame with sliding glass sides for easy access – hence our original name Access Frames.

 The sandy soil at Crick caused low strawberry yields and it was decided to concentrate instead on selling the cold frame.
 Before the invention of the polytunnel, cold frames were a low cost way of growing under glass.
 As nurseries and growers began to take up the cold frames with enthusiasm, attention was turned to providing irrigation inside the frames.
 Unhappy with the nozzles already available, Mr Pearce used his scientific background to design his own.